scar1377/intro-week-solution/day-1/computer-fundamentals/README.md

 ### Part 1

-1. Use the command echo to print your a message "hello <your-name>" to the terminal
+1. Use the command echo to print your a message `hello <your-name>` to the terminal

 2. Print your current working directory to the terminal